ioBroker/ioBroker.js-controller/SCHEMA.md

 * enum     - objects holding a array in common.members that points to states, channels, devices or files. enums can have a parent enum (tree-structure possible)
 * host     - a host that runs a controller process
 * adapter  - the default config of an adapter. presence also indicates that the adapter is successfully installed. (suggestion: should have an attribute holding an array of the hosts where it is installed)
-* instance - parent has to be of type adapter
+* instance - instance of adapter.
+Parent has to be of type adapter
 * meta     - rarely changing meta information that a adapter or his instances needs
 * config   - configurations
 * path     - a virtual path. parent has to be another path or an ancestor of vfs.root